NEONScience/neon-data-institute-2016/_posts/institute-materials/day1_monday/2016-06-20-subset-h5-file-R.md

     # Define the file name to be opened
     f <- "Teakettle/may1_subset/spectrometer/Subset3NIS1_20130614_100459_atmcor.h5"

     # Look at the HDF5 file structure
-    h5ls(f,all=T)
+    h5ls(f, all=T)

     # define the CRS in EPGS format for the file
     epsg <- 32611

 ## Read Wavelength Values

 Next, let's read in the wavelength center associated with each band in the HDF5 file.

-    #read in the wavelength information from the HDF5 file
+    # read in the wavelength information from the HDF5 file
     wavelengths<- h5read(f,"wavelength")
     # convert wavelength to nanometers (nm)
     # NOTE: this is optional!